 Student lodging requests will be canceled if the Education Council approves a student's petition for part-time enrollment.
-The student may, subsequently, request housing by submitting a Part-Time Residential form to the Guest Services Coordinator one week prior to the start of the quarter in which part-time enrollment begins.
+The student may, subsequently, request housing by contacting the Guest Services Coordinator one week prior to the start of the quarter in which part-time enrollment begins.